 Making These Thanksgiving Mistakes Will Cost You Big

-Thanksgiving can be a very overwhelming experience but there are some mistakes that are easy to avoid if you plan ahead.
+Fortunately, the best way to avoid that anxiety is to plan ahead.
+By the end of the night, your guests and your wallet will thank you.
 Here are some mistakes that can make the day harder — and some advice on making sure they don’t bring down your party.

 You Didn’t Plan Enough Cooking Time

-Turkeys take time.
-A lot of time.
-Depending on how big your turkey is, it can take anywhere from two to six hours to cook.
-A good rule of thumb is to budget 13 minutes per pound of turkey.
-If you’re not sure how much turkey to get, the recommended amount is about one to one and a half pounds per person.
-So, if you have 10 people coming, you can be safe with a 10-pound turkey, which will take two hours and 10 minutes to cook.
+Not sure how much turkey to get?
+The general recommended amount is about one to one and a half pounds per person.
+So, if you have 10 people coming, you can be safe with a 10-pound turkey.
+Just don’t forget, it’ll take two hours and 10 minutes to cook.
 Buy anything larger and you’re not just looking at wasted time, you’re looking at an emptier wallet, too.